 “Gamification offers the promise of resilience in the face of failure, by reframing failure as a necessary part of learning.
 Gamification can shorten feedback cycles, give learners low-stakes ways to assess their own capabilities, and create an environment in which effort, not mastery, is rewarded.
 Students, in turn, can learn to see failure as an opportunity, instead of becoming helpless, fearful or overwhelmed.”

-5. Set concrete ground rules for when it’s appropriate to power on, log in, and move ahead.
+Set concrete ground rules for when it’s appropriate to power on, log in and move ahead.
 Set a routine for getting student attention off the screen and on to you, and then back to the screen.
 A hand signal or bell could be used to get their attention.
-In MinecraftEdu, teachers can actually freeze student progress temporarily to give instruction and then allow them to continue play with just a simple click.
+In MinecraftEdu, teachers can actually freeze students progress temporarily to give instruction and then allow them to continue to play with just a simple click.

 Here's a simple 3-point rubric you can use to assess the video games you're considering for use in your classroom.